Autoresponder Madness is a program created by Jeff Walker & Andre Chaperon, both popular internet marketers (IM).

 This product is certainly NOT recommended for people who are tight on money to begin with and believe this to be a get rich quick approach.
 It is not.
 I also don’t think it’s wise to put all your eggs into one basket especially when it comes to investments like these.

 I have experience with email marketing.
-I used to do it a lot, but then I slowed down dramatically because I felt SEO was more suitable for me.
+I used to do it a lot (failed big a few times like here), but then I slowed down dramatically because I felt SEO was more suitable for me.
 This may/mat not be the case for you, but what you need to understand is that email marketing is NOT for everyone and this Autoresponder Madness to me sounds like another one of those programs which promises riches through it’s method.

 While there is certainly a lot of potential behind it, just because the formula sounds great does not mean it will work for everyone.
 If you are an experienced internet marketer looking to get into email marketing, then this program would definitely offer up some great ideas, but if you’re new, I recommend you start here instead.